 Voice assistants are still a sci-fi for some people, but they will be one of the biggest buzzwords of the digital era.
 Artificial intelligence steadily improves.
 Technically, we can talk to smartphones instead of humans when buying food, making reservations, or getting from place A to B.

-From a wider perspective, marketers will need to innovate.
+From a wider perspective, marketers will need to innovate because the artificial intelligence influences marketing.
 SEO efforts dealing with copy won’t be enough as voice assistants offer only the “most relevant” information.

 4. First place counts